/

 The rollout right now

-As of May 2026, Openreach says its Full Fibre network reaches 22 million homes and businesses across the UK.
-It is still aiming for 25 million premises by the end of 2026, with the potential to reach 30 million by 2030 if investment conditions support it.
-BT uses that network, so availability at your address mostly comes down to Openreach rollout rather than BT alone.
+As of 2nd June 2026, Openreach says its Full Fibre network reaches more than 22 million properties across the UK.
+It still plans to extend that to 25 million homes and businesses by the end of 2026, with a possible path to around 30 million by the end of the decade if investment conditions support it.
+BT uses that network, so availability at your address mostly comes down to the Openreach rollout rather than BT alone.

 Network Reach: Widest footprint in the UK via Openreach